Updated: May 27th, 2021

 For most of our students completing vocational and academic qualifications, the government has confirmed that some exams are not going ahead this year, including GCSE English and maths.

 However, there are some exceptions to this, where exams will still go ahead.
 This includes:

 The safety of our students and staff remains our number one priority.
 Please be assured that where exams take place, this will be done safely and in a Covid-19 secure manner.

 The College is also committed to ensuring that no student is left disadvantaged as a result of the pandemic and is here to support you to achieve the very best grade you can.

-If you have any concerns about this, please get in touch with your tutors who will be able to explain in more detail what this means for you.
+The assessments differ on a course by course basis.
+If you have any further questions, please contact your tutors who will be able to explain in more detail what this means for you.

 Yes.
 It is very important that you continue to attend and engage with your college lessons, whether they are online or face-to-face, and complete any work set for you.
 If you do not engage, it will be difficult for your tutors to give you a grade.

-Please remember, we are here to support you through this, so if you are struggling or need any extra support, please ask.
-If you have any questions about any of this, please contact your tutors in the first instance.
+Please remember, we are here to support you through this so if you are struggling or need any extra support, please ask and contact your tutors in the first instance.

 Colleges have been asked to submit teacher-assessed grades for students to exam boards in June 2021.
 These grades will be subject to a thorough internal and external quality assurance process with the exam board having the final say about your grades.